Icon of a webpage

 7. Highlights Section → Offers additional context for resources beyond buttons and images.

-8. Values Module → Concludes the page while reinforcing hierarchy and layout consistency.
+8. Values Module → Concludes the page while reinforcing layout consistency and reiterating the unit’s values.

 View ODOS Hi-Fidelity Prototype

-As a sample, here are snapshots of the finalized ODOS landing page, addressing the three major UX problems.
-They highlight key features from the wireframe guide I created, which was applied across all 13 Student Affairs landing pages.
+Here are snapshots of the finalized ODOS landing page, tackling the three major recurring UX issues across Student Affairs sites.
+They reflect the key components of the wireframe guide I applied to all 13 landing pages.

 NYU Office of the Dean of Students webpage with mission statement, contact info, and photos of students and staff, in a purple-and-white design.

-Problem 1: Inconsistent Layout Designs – Standardizing navigation elements and content placement across all pages created a consistent structure, making task flows predictable and resources easier to find.
+Solution: Standardized navigation and content placement to create a consistent structure, making task flows predictable and resources easier to locate.

 Webpage section with a header image of students and an instructor in a classroom, plus text and resource links.